Mobility Device Repair

 Whoever is bringing a device for repairs must remain onsite.

 It’s pay-what-you-can for the help you receive.
+Donations are welcome, but no one is turned away for lack of funds.

 Nope!
 We provide standard tools and equipment for many repairs.